Last Update: 10/24/19

-5. Are you buying a property that is a short sale, in foreclosure or bank owned?
-REO properties, foreclosures and short sales involve special conditions and a Florida real estate lawyer with foreclosure defense experience can be invaluable to you in negotiating with the bank and reviewing the title work to insure that you are receiving marketable and/or insurable title.
+5. Are you buying a property that is a short sale, in foreclosure or bank-owned?
+REO properties, foreclosures and short sales involve special conditions and a Florida real estate lawyer with foreclosure defense experience can be invaluable to you in negotiating with the bank and reviewing the title work to ensure that you are receiving marketable and/or insurable title.

 6. Are you buying or selling a property that is part of a trust or a probate administration?
 Here, a trustee or personal representative will be representing the interests of the beneficiaries or heirs, and creditors, and having a Florida real estate lawyer will help in jumping the hurdles of trust law and the probate court.

 7. Are you buying commercial property (apartment building, warehouse or shopping plaza)?
 Any commercial real estate transaction involves complications not seen in simpler residential real estate deals; having a Florida real estate lawyer is important here because of additional legal issues including easements, corporate ownership, leaseholds, environmental issues, structured financing, tenant claims, and more.